GerardGascon/gerardgascon.github.io/_talks/2024-06-27-Unnecessary-Challenges-and-Retro-Pleasures.md

 image: homebrew_development.png
 release: 2024
 place: Software Crafters en Videojuegos
-description: A talk showcasing how people can make games from hardware restrictions from my experience on working with the Sega Mega Drive.
 short-description: Making games for the fun of restrictions.
-remarkable: true
 banner: HomebrewDevelopment.png
 city: Online
 download: